Peace-Song/Playground/README.md

 # Playground
-This repository is to do whatever I please to do with consistent playground environment.
-Either you contemplate this wonderful mess and voidness or GTFO.
+This place is full of trash and it is as it should be.
+Thank you.